oktadev/okta-blog/_source/_posts/2021-12-16-cloud-native-java-microservices-with-istio.md

 ---
 layout: blog_post
-title: "Build Cloud Native Java Microservices with a Service Mesh on Google Cloud"
+title: "Build Cloud Native Java Microservices with OIDC and a Service Mesh on the Cloud"
 author: deepu-sasidharan
 by: advocate
 communities: [devops, kubernetes, java, javascript]